mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Articles/Work with visionOS.md

 - Note: Currently, visionOS is not supported in CocoaPods.
 Please use SPM or the binary [distribution](https://docs.mapbox.com/ios/maps/guides/install/) of MapboxMaps.

-### Make use of Mapbox Maps on VisionOS
+### Make use of Mapbox Maps on visionOS

-Working with Mapbox Maps on VisionOS is very similar to iOS.
+Working with Mapbox Maps on visionOS is very similar to iOS.
 As the entry point to the map, you use ``Map`` if your application uses SwiftUI, and ``MapView`` if the application uses UIKit.
 You can find more information about SwiftUI support in <doc:SwiftUI-User-Guide>.

-Most of the Maps SDK's features from iOS are supported on VisionOS out-of-the-box.
+Most of the Maps SDK's features from iOS are supported on visionOS out-of-the-box.
 However, there are some platform limitations discussed below.

 ### Limitations